nirajrajgor/tree-data-structure/README.md

 # tree-data-structure
-Implementing Tree Traversal, Breadth First Search and Depth First Search in JavaScript
+The code implements Tree Traversal technique such as Breadth First Search and Depth First Search in JavaScript.
+The Automated testing is implemented using `Jest` Testing library with pre defined use cases.

 ### Available Script